-\textbf{Paper Organization.} Section~\ref{sec:Problem_statement} defines the SRR in coded storage systems, introduces the recovery graph, and explains how fractional matchings frame the SRR problem in graph-theoretic terms.
-Section~\ref{sec:RM_codes} reviews Reed–Muller code properties essential for recovery analysis.
+\textbf{Paper Organization.} Section~\ref{sec:Problem_statement} defines the SRR in coded storage systems, introduces the recovery graph, and explains how the SRR problem can be reframed into a graph-theoretic one.
+Section~\ref{sec:RM_codes} reviews the properties of the Reed-Muller code essential for data recovery analysis.
 Section~\ref{sec:recovery} presents the main results on recovery sets, including their enumeration and connections to dual codewords.
-Section~\ref{sec:Service_rate} derives explicit SRR bounds for RM codes using results established earlier.
+Section~\ref{sec:Service_rate} derives explicit SRR bounds for RM codes using the results established earlier.
 Section~\ref{sec:Conclusion} concludes the paper.